OfficeDev/outlook-dev-docs/docs/add-ins/testing-and-tips.md

 - If you are developing an add-in to list in the Office Store, you must test the required versions as specified in the [Office Store validation policies 4.12.1](/office/dev/store/validation-policies#4-apps-and-add-ins-behave-predictably).
 This includes:
     - The latest version of Outlook on Windows and the version prior to the latest.
-    - The latest version of Outlook for Mac.
+    - The latest version of Outlook on Mac.
-    - The latest version of Outlook for iOS (if your add-in [supports mobile form factor](add-mobile-support.md)).
+    - The latest version of Outlook on iOS (if your add-in [supports mobile form factor](add-mobile-support.md)).
     - The browser versions specified in Office Store validation policy 4.12.1.

 > [!NOTE]